 Research

-My research includes primary data collection studies in clinical and community settings, as well as secondary analysis of population-based surveys, health administrative data, community-based cohort studies, and other existing datasets.
+My research includes primary data collection studies in clinical and community settings, as well as secondary analysis of population-based surveys, health and demographic administrative data, community-based cohort studies, and other existing datasets.

 Reproductive Factors and Characteristics of Menopause